windkh/node-red-contrib-shelly/README.md

 # Shelly Node (Generation 1)
 The node can communicate with several shelly types.
-You must select the correct device from the combobox when configuring the node.
+You must select the correct device type from the combobox when configuring the node.
-Devices are grouped into the following groups:
+Devices are grouped as follows:

 ## Relays (Shelly 1, 2, 1PM, 1L, Plug, PlugS, ...)
 The node is able to turn on and turn off a shelly switch.
 It outputs the status of all relays after every interaction with the shelly device.